-One of the oldest health practices in US, Otorhinolaryngology deals with the diagnosis and treatment of ailments in not only the ear, nose and throat, but also in other illnesses related to head, neck, larynx (voice box), mouth and sinuses.
-Medical practitioners specializing in Otorhinolaryngology also perform surgeries which include plastic or reconstructive as they are specialists in facial surgery or sleep medicine.
+One of the oldest health practices in the US, Otorhinolaryngology deals with the diagnosis and treatment of ailments in not only the ear, nose, and throat, but also in other illnesses related to head, neck, larynx (voice box), mouth, and sinuses.
+Medical practitioners specializing in Otorhinolaryngology also perform surgeries that include plastic or reconstructive as they are specialists in facial surgery or sleep medicine.
 Otorhinolaryngology is also referred to as Otolaryngology or ENT.
 Otorhinolaryngology practice billing and coding can be a complex procedure as the billing is done for surgical procedures as well as office visits.
 It also gets frustrating to call insurance providers time and again for reimbursements.

-For e.g. sinus could be at the frontal, maxillary, sphenoid or the ethmoid regions, hence coders need to code differently for all these sinuses.
+For e.g. sinus could be at the frontal, maxillary, sphenoid, or ethmoid regions, hence coders need to code differently for all these sinuses.
 Coders must be careful while coding for removal of nasal polyps as it is included in surgical codes, but not separately.
-Coding errors which must be taken care of are also those related to billing cautery of the turbinates, coding for tissue removal etc.
+Coding errors that must be taken care of are also those related to billing cautery of the turbinates, coding for tissue removal, etc.

 They are regularly trained and this cost gets reduced for the healthcare provider.
 They also save time while the medical practitioners can focus on patient care and the administration can assist patients in other matters.
-Nonetheless it is absolutely essential that outsourcing must be given to the agency which specializes in ENT billing and providers including Medicare, Medicaid and other private payers.
+Nonetheless, it is absolutely essential that outsourcing must be given to the agency which specializes in ENT billing and providers including Medicare, Medicaid, and other private payers.

-A knowledgeable and dedicated mitigation team in-house or an outsourcing agency can ensure a robust denial free process thereby augmenting revenues.
+A knowledgeable and dedicated mitigation team in-house or an outsourcing agency can ensure a robust denial-free process thereby augmenting revenues.